Modal Analysis of Buffet Effects Induced by Ultrahigh Bypass Ratio Nacelle Installation: Results

 In addition to the surface mode analysis presented in the previous chapter, the volumetric data generated by the DDES enable a spatial modal analysis of the buffet phenomenon.
 Owing to computational constraints, the snapshots were stored at a temporal resolution that is five times coarser than that used for the surface data, thereby reducing the frequency resolution of the volumetric analysis relative to the surface pressure analysis.
 Despite this limitation, the SPOD spectrum of the volumetric data still revealed dominant signals at frequencies that are virtually identical to those identified in the surface analysis.

 Figure \ref{fig:spod_vol_0.12} represents a slice of the leading SPOD mode in frequency band \textbf{1} extracted at $y/s=0.2$ and matches the surface mode shown in Fig. \ref{fig:spod_0.12}.
 However, note that the surface and volume modes are not phase-aligned.
 In line with the previous section, the figure displays real part, imaginary part, magnitude, and phase angle of the mode.
 To aid the analysis, important propagation directions inferred from the phase angle gradient are marked with black arrows in the phase angle plot.
 From the analysis of the real and imaginary components, along with the mode's magnitude, clear correlations emerge between pressure fluctuations along the shock and in the rear portion of the airfoil.
 The pressure variation across the shock (blue in $\Re(\boldsymbol{\varphi}_1)$) is thereby inversely correlated with the pressure variation in the field near the trailing edge (red in $\Re(\boldsymbol{\varphi}_1)$).
 The phase angle plot in Fig. \ref{fig:spod_vol_0.12} indicates that structures near the wall, located behind the transonic shock, propagate towards the trailing edge.
 This can be interpreted as vortical structures emerging from the shock-induced separation, which are convected downstream towards the trailing edge.
+Both the inverse correlation between shock and trailing edge as well as the downstream propagation were also observed in the corresponding surface mode (cf. Fig. \ref{fig:ddes_mode_42}), supporting this interpretation.

 The shock itself exhibits a negative phase angle gradient normal to the wall.
 This allows us to interpret that the shock oscillation first occurs close to the wall, and the rest of the shock follows further away from the wall with a certain phase lag.